Power-law distributions in nonequilibrium open quantum systems: Quantum Li e nard system

 The normal ordering of operators comes from Step 3.
 The choice of ordering here is simply for convenience.
-In principle, the master equation can be constructed for any arbitrary operator ordering. \item Construct a Lindblad master equation
+In principle, the master equation can be constructed for any operator ordering. \item Construct a Lindblad master equation

 for a suitable (and in general non-unique) choice of Hamiltonian $\hat{H}$, jump operators $\hat{c}_j$ and decay rates $\Gamma_j > 0$, such that Eq.~\eqref{eq:general_quantumEOM} is satisfied.
-The solution to this inverse problem is the subject of Refs.~\cite{mok2022quantumdynamics,mokquantisation}, which also proved the existence of a master equation for any arbitrary polynomial $f_1$ and $f_2$. \end{enumerate}
+The solution to this inverse problem is the subject of Ref.~\cite{chia2025quantization}, which also proved the existence of a master equation for arbitrary polynomials $f_1$ and $f_2$. \end{enumerate}